-This makes consciousness itself, at least fundamentally, a process of fictionalizing and embodying reality.
-Overlapping sub-categories of this fictional consciousness, other ways of selectively imagining reality, may involve fantasy, narrative, rationality, and many other ways that experience may ordered, become understood, and emerge again as belief which drives behavior.
-The Scientific Method, for instance, emerges from a rational narrative in which theories (informed guesses) about reality are reduced be experimental elimination until only facts remain in the form of processes that others can verify.
+The Scientific Method, for instance, emerges from a rational narrative in which theories (informed guesses) about reality are reduced by experimental elimination until only facts remain in the form of processes that others can verify.
 But no way of configuring experience can escape the system in which it operates and by which it is delimited.
-Even the entire, tremendously powerful catalogue of facts derived and categorized by rational thought, no matter how exhaustive, cannot approach the scope that consciousness as a whole encompasses: imagination turning experience into meaning by working through fictions to discern and creatively apply what is literally and metaphorically true to life.
+No matter how exhaustive, even the entire, tremendously powerful catalogue of facts derived and categorized by rational thought cannot approach the scope that consciousness as a whole encompasses: imagination turning experience into meaning by working through fictions to discern and creatively apply what is literally and metaphorically true to life.

-It is helpful to think of "mythology" in this way, and "myth" as a narrative which configures consciousness as though a particular way of thinking were operational in the world to which a mythology applies, all the while explicitly promoting consciousness of fundamental fictionality, or mythicity.
-In this context, the phrase "The Myth Of Science", for instance, does not suggest that science is false, which is demonstrably not the case, but suggests that Science operates within fictions, an example of which might be the myth of its own supremacy in defining Truth.
-Working with Science mythically allows consciousness of a fundamental ambivalence in knowing anything, an epistemological humility which then makes the true mission of science more likely to succeed.
-If one is aware that framing a process as scientific makes all outcomes sound authoritative, then it becomes more straightforward to conduct scientific work authentically, dividing experience into the reproducibly factual and the unreproducible and falsifiable with less chance of making the latter sound like the former.
+It is helpful to think of the process of consciousness outlined above in terms of "mythology", and of "myth" as a narrative which configures consciousness as though a particular way of thinking were operational in the world to which the mythology applies.
+One of the essential benefits of mythological study is that it both questions and supports belief by explicitly promoting consciousness of fundamental fictionality, or mythicity.
+In this context, the phrase "The Myth Of Science", for instance, does not suggest that science is false, which is demonstrably not the case, but suggests that Science operates within fictions, an example of which might be the idea of its own supremacy in defining Truth.
+Working with Science mythically allows consciousness of a fundamental ambivalence in knowing anything, an epistemological humility which then makes the true mission of research, for instance, more likely to succeed.
+If one is aware just how powerfully framing a process as scientific makes all outcomes sound authoritative, then it becomes more straightforward to avoid plunging into the mire of scientism and thereby conduct scientific work authentically, dividing experience into helpful but non-ultimate categories, such as placing in opposition the reproducibly factual and the unreproducible and falsifiable, minimizing the chance of making what is unproven sound like fact.